hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowRunFrame.rst

     :local:
     :backlinks: none

+The *Run full workflow* frame allows to execute the current workflow with the current scan and experiment configurations.

 The "Run full workflow" frame is split in two main parts.
 On the left are the controls for the configuration of running the Workflow, the automatic saving